Code-Institute-Submissions/Milestone-42/README.md

 Yummy!

 This is an online recipe store where peopl can find recipes and upload their own.
-Each page also points people to Lakeland cooking utensils as a sponsor
+Each page also points people to Lakeland cooking utensils as a sponsor.

 UX